usd-comp230/usd-comp230.github.io/pa3/index.md

 want to _decrease_ the values of n you use after making this change to avoid waiting a long time.

+Also note that you will likely want to discard the first (or first few) measurements as they may not be accurate.
+REMEMBER: this will not look perfect.
+Turning off the optimizations does not work perfectly so try to make your best educated guess.

 ## Submission Instructions